dgutman/adrc-clustering/README.md

 usage: ./main.py [-f FEATURES [FEATURES ...]] [-k N_CLUSTERS] [-i INPUT] [-o OUTPUT] [-sse] [-di]

 The OPTIONS are:

+`-a` clustering algorithm to use (KMeans or KMedoids)

+`-d` distance metric to use with KMedoids (see [sklearn.metrics.pairwise](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.pairwise_distances.html) for list of distance metrics)

 `-f` list of features, space separated